Kissimmee Lake State Park

 About

 Lake Kissimmee State Park is a scenic state park located 15 miles east of Lake Wales in Central Florida.
-The state park covers 5,930 acres and contains tons of wild flora and fauna, creating a thriving ecosystem.
+The state park covers 5,930 acres and is home to abundant wildlife, creating a thriving ecosystem.
 Lake Kissimmee State Park surrounds Lake Kissimmee, Lake Rosalie, and Tiger Lake.

 The Central Florida state park is known for its vast floodplain, prairie, forest, hammock, and Pine Flatwoods.
-In addition to the plants, numerous animals such as white-tailed deer, incredible birds, bobcats, and more call Lake Kissimmee State Park home.
-Visitors can enjoy countless outdoor activities such as boating and fishing in the picturesque lakes in the state park.
+In addition to the plants, numerous animals, including white-tailed deer, incredible birds, bobcats, and more, call Lake Kissimmee State Park home.
+Visitors can enjoy countless outdoor activities, such as boating and fishing, in the picturesque lakes in the state park.

 What To Do At Lake Kissimmee State Park